tidalcycles/strudel/paper/demo-preprocessed.md

 # Porting from Haskell

-The original TidalCycles (generally known as just 'Tidal') is implemented as a domain specific language (DSL), embedded in the Haskell pure functional programming language, taking advantage of Haskell's terse syntax and advanced, 'strong' type system.
+The original Tidal is implemented as a domain specific language (DSL), embedded in the Haskell pure functional programming language, taking advantage of Haskell's terse syntax and advanced, 'strong' type system.
 Javascript on the other hand, is a multi-paradigm programming language, with a dynamic type system.
-Because Tidal leans heavily on many of Haskell's more unique features, it was not clear whether it could meaningfully be ported to a multi-paradigm scripting language.
-However, this already proved to be the case with an earlier port to Python \[TidalVortex;
+Because Tidal leans heavily on many of Haskell's more unique features, it was not always clear that it could meaningfully be ported to a multi-paradigm scripting language.
+However, this already proved to be the case with an earlier port to Python
-@https://zenodo.org/record/6456380\], and we successfully implemented Tidal's pure functional representation of patterns in Strudel, including partial application, and functor, applicative and monad structures.
+\[TidalVortex; @https://zenodo.org/record/6456380\], and we have now successfully implemented Tidal's pure functional representation of patterns in Strudel, including partial application, and functor, applicative and monad structures.
 Over the past few months since the project started in January 2022, a large part of Tidal's functionality has already been ported, including it's mini-notation for polymetric sequences, and a large part of its library of pattern manipulations.
 The result is a terse and highly composable system, where just about everything is a pattern, that may be transformed and combined with other patterns in a myriad of ways.

 # Representing Patterns

-The essence of Tidal are Patterns.
-Patterns are abstract entities that represent flows of time as functions, by adapting a technique called pure functional reactive programming.
+Patterns are the essence of Tidal.
+Its patterns are abstract entities that represent flows of time as functions, adapting a technique called pure functional reactive programming.
 Taking a time span as its input, a Pattern can output a set of events that happen within that time span.
 It depends on the structure of the Pattern how the events are located in